 Uyuni to La Paz

 Uyuni - La Paz.
 Today signals the end of your Latin American journey.
-You will be transferred to La Paz and the airport for your onward flight.
+Transfer to Uyuni Airport for your flight back to La Paz where arrangements end.

 Prices & Dates